 This passage just became one of my favorite passages so far on my float through the Bible.
 The water imagery is so rich and complex, like the wisdom of a rushing stream.
 The word picture it provides is a powerful metaphor for God’s amazing love for us.
 As I have been chewing on this passage I have been reminded of a song I have been hearing on the radio recently.
 It is one of the most powerful songs for me this Christmas season.
 It is a song performed by Chris Tomlin’s band and Lauren Daigle and came out a couple years ago.
 It is called simply “Noel”.
 Here is a portion of the lyrics (you can watch it performed live here):

 Love incarnate, love divine

 He shall reign forevermore

 The story of amazing love!

 The light of the world, given for us

-Noel by Edmond Martin Cash, Matthew James Redman, Christopher D. Tomlin and sung by Laura Daigle
+Noel by Edmond Martin Cash, Matthew James Redman, Christopher D. Tomlin and sung by Lauren Daigle

 Fortunately for us we have a savior who is waiting to help us to cross this river if we ask for His help.
 His arm has reached out across the vast river to lead us through the ever increasing depths to the undiscovered country where He dwells with all the others who have made this journey before us.
 God is both the reason we are separated from Him and our only means of reconciliation – the lion and the lamb.